Audio inpainting of music by means of neural networks: Introduction

 An application of the convolutional network directly on the time-domain audio signals requires extremely large training datasets for good results~\cite{Pons2017}.
-In order to reduce the size of required datasets, our context encoder works on chunks of time-frequency (TF) coefficients calculated from the time-domain audio signal.
-Trained with the TF coefficients, our context encoder is aimed to recover the lost TF coefficients within the gap based on provided TF coefficients of the gap's surroundings.
-The TF coefficients were obtained from an invertible representation, namely, a redundant short-time Fourier transform (STFT)\cite{po76,gr01}, in order to allow a robust synthesis of the reconstructed time-domain signal based on the network output.\footnote{This is in contrast to machine-learning methods solving classification tasks, in which such a synthesis is not targeted.}
+In order to reduce the size of required datasets, our CE works on chunks of time-frequency (TF) coefficients calculated from the time-domain audio signal.
+Trained with the TF coefficients, our CE is aimed to recover the lost TF coefficients within the gap based on provided TF coefficients of the gap’s surroundings.
+The TF coefficients were obtained from an invertible representation, namely, a redundant short-time Fourier transform (STFT)\cite{po76,gr01}, in order to allow a robust synthesis of the reconstructed time-domain signal based on the network output.
+Our CE reconstructs the magnitude coefficients only, which are then applied to a phase-reconstruction algorithm in order to obtain complex valued TF coefficients required for synthesizing the time-domain signal.
+From accurate TF magnitude information, phaseless reconstruction methods are known to provide perceptually close, often indiscernible, reconstruction despite the resulting time-domain waveforms usually being rather different.

-Two different network structures were considered: (a) \textit{complex network}, i.e., a network directly reconstructing the complex-valued TF coefficients which are then applied to the inverse STFT for the synthesis of the time-domain audio signal, and (b) \textit{magnitude network}, i.e., a network reconstructing the magnitude coefficients only, which are then applied to a phase-reconstruction algorithm in order to obtain complex-valued TF coefficients required for synthesising the time-domain signal.
+Two network structure we considered reconstructs the magnitude coefficients only, which are then applied to a phase-reconstruction algorithm in order to obtain complex-valued TF coefficients required for synthesising the time-domain signal.
 From accurate TF magnitude information, phaseless reconstruction methods such as~\cite{griffin1984signal,perraudin2013fast,pruuvsa2017noniterative} are known to provide perceptually close, often indiscernable, reconstruction despite the resulting time-domain waveforms usually being rather different.